 (36498 Highway 1, The Sea Ranch) A .27-mile grassy path through pines and a meadow leads to stairs down to a small, black-sand cove.

 (37900 Highway 1, The Sea Ranch) A short .12-mile path lined with cypress trees leads to a wooden staircase and a small beach; waterfalls tumble down the cliffs in the rainy season.
 With room for a dozen cars, Stengal offers the largest parking area of the six Sea Ranch public access points.

 (39200 Highway 1, The Sea Ranch) This .65-mile path runs through pines and meadow to a wide, sandy beach with sea rocks and tide pools.
 Small boats can be carried to the ocean via a beach ramp.

 (40101 Highway 1, The Sea Ranch) This is actually the first quarter-mile of the southern end of the Bluff Top trail, passing through a large grove of Monterey cypress to the staircase leading down to a wide, sandy beach.

-(40101 Highway 1, The Sea Ranch) From Walk On Beach, the three-mile-long (one way) Bluff Top trail (see photo) provides views of offshore roacks and white snady beaches, the sound of crashing surf and barking sea lions, and the invigorating feel of prisk sea air.
+(40101 Highway 1, The Sea Ranch) From Walk On Beach, the three-mile-long (one way) Bluff Top trail provides views of offshore rocks and white sandy beaches, the sound of crashing surf and barking sea lions, and the invigorating feel of brisk sea air.
 It leads north to Gualala Point Regional Park (42401 Highway 1, The Sea Ranch, 707-785-2377), where the Gualala River empties into the Pacific Ocean.

 A few tips: